Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Vanicream’s body lotion is also safe to use on the face.
 It doesn’t clog pores.

-It’s made for sensitive skin as it’s free of artificial colors and fragrances, masking fragrances, parabens, and formaldehyde.
+It’s made for sensitive skin as it’s free of artificial colors and fragrances and also oil-free, masking fragrances, parabens, and formaldehyde.
 It doesn’t have lanolin, either.
+Interestingly, clinical trials show that it makes scars and stretch marks less noticeable

 This formula carries the Seal of Acceptance from the National Eczema Association.
 It even comes in a pump-top bottle to prevent contamination.